Police chase, fatal fiery crash shuts down I-10 West at Louisiana Ave.

 Iberville Parish deputies spotted a stolen vehicle out of New Orleans around 8:30 p.m. that was headed toward Lafayette.

-Louisiana State Police assisted with the pursuit, using skipe strips to slow the stolen vehicle.
+Louisiana State Police assisted with the pursuit, using spike strips to slow the stolen vehicle.

 Authorities say the vehicle then crashed into a road maintenance truck and both vehicles went up in flames.